Coffee is Healthy – Just Don’t Drink 100 Cups Daily

 Many people mistakenly believe coffee is unhealthy.
 Not true says the scientific evidence.
 Science wholeheartedly refutes coffee’s pernicious character and conversely demonstrates its numerous health benefits.
 It is the number one source of antioxidants in the American diet (it has 3000% more antioxidants than an apple – and no calories!).
 There are many other positive effects linked to coffee but once you start to add sugar, fake sugar, weird creamers and/or decide to have a cigarette with your cup of Joe you may negate all the advantages.
 Obviously, people who suffer from sleep issues or anxiety problems may want to steer clear of caffeinated beverages altogether.
 It is also probably a good idea to limit or exclude caffeine exposure to infants, toddlers, and children.
 I didn’t really have to tell you that, did I?

 Warning: Coffee crops come with some of the highest levels of pesticide residue of any agricultural product.
-The chemical and micro-toxin load is quite heavy and it is probably a smart move to buy certified organic coffee beans.
+The chemical and micro-toxin load may be heavy and it is probably a smart move to buy certified organic coffee beans.
 However, there is no good data showing it has ill effects on humans.
 Traditional coffee is also a good option but harder to come by.
 It is coffee grown in similar methods to a time before agricultural chemicals were invented.
 All Yemen, almost all Ethiopia, and most Sumatra coffees are grown in such a state of innocence and are among the world’s finest.
 Coffee Factoids:

 The lethal dose of coffee is about 100 cups in a day….but then again 100 cups of water might kill you too!